 You will usually consolidate experience with a range of industry groups, staying three to five years with each group.

-The next step is principal inspector, which depends on competing for vacancies further up the hierarchy; applicants compete for a limited number of posts.
+The next step is principal inspector, which depends on competing for vacancies further up the hierarchy; post numbers are limited.
 There is considerable variation in the age and length of service of those who are successful.

 You would need wide and substantial experience to be promoted to a safety officer in industry, a policy role at senior management level, a consultancy post or lecturing.

-If you are prepared to move into a managerial post or sidestep into a similar role in a different sector, that could open up additional career development opportunities.
+If you're prepared to move into a managerial post or sidestep into a similar role in a different sector, that could open up additional career development opportunities.